Online Schools In Maine

 Maine participates in the New England Regional Student Program (RSP), a compact that allows students living in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont to receive tuition discounts when attending a program in another New England state.

 Roughly 900 undergraduate and graduate programs at more than 80 institutions participate in the RSP, also known as the Tuition Break Program.
-In the 2016-17 academic year alone, some 9,000 New England students saved over $60 million in tuition through the program.
-The average student saves about $8,000 annually.
+In the 2016-17 academic year alone, some 9,000 New England students saved about $63 million in tuition through the program.
+The average student saves about $8,500 annually.

 State Authorizations for Online Learning